rayray-06/Software-dev-2-assignment-Mario-Game-/README.md

 ## 15. Challenges & Solutions

 One challenge was implementing collision detection between the player and platforms.
 This caused issues where the player would fall through objects.

-This was fixed by adjusting collision logic and testing different values.

-Another challenge was getting the jump mechanics to feel smooth, which required adjusting gravity and jump strength.
+Another problem was time along with. getting the jump mechanics to feel smooth, which required adjusting gravity and jump strength.

 ---

 ## 16. Evaluation

-The project successfully demonstrates the core mechanics of a platform game including movement, jumping and collision detection.

-The main strength is that the game is functional and demonstrates key programming concepts.

-A limitation is that the game is quite simple and only includes one level.
+The project successfully demonstrates the core mechanics of a platform game including movement, jumping and collision detection.The main strength is that the game is functional and demonstrates key programming concepts.A limitation is that the game is quite simple and only includes one level.
 In the future, more levels and improved graphics could be added.

 ---

-## 17. References

-- Research into platform games such as Mario
-- Online tutorials on 2D game development
-- Pygame documentation